The White House Dropout: A Breakdown Of Kanye West's 11-Day Presidential Run

 Although Kim Kardashian's husband may not be running in 2020 anymore, he's made his White House aspirations known for the last five years, so it may not be the last time he mentions it.
 Before we start our West 2024 campaign, though, here's a breakdown of what happened in the 11 days that Kanye was running for president.

-Day 1: West announced his bid for the presidency on the Fourth of July, tweeting: “We must now realize the promise of America by trusting God, unifying our vision and building our future.
+Day 1: West announced his bid for the presidency on the 4th July, tweeting: “We must now realise the promise of America by trusting God, unifying our vision and building our future.
 I am running for president of the United States.”

 We must now realize the promise of America by trusting God, unifying our vision and building our future.
 I am running for president of the United States 🇺🇸! #2020VISION— ye (@kanyewest) July 5, 2020